-Full-stack software engineer intern (through Aug, 2021 preferred, Americas remote-friendly)
+Full-stack software engineer intern (minimum 7 months; Americas only)

 Wanderlog is building tools to make leisure travel easier.
 We believe that travel makes us and the world better, and are trying to lower the bar to it.
 Our product so far is a Google Docs for planning travel and sharing recommendations.